IO2-2023-JB/team_10_frontend/README.md

 ## Overview

-This repository contains frontend of MojeWideło application - video streaming platform implemented during software engineering course at Faculty of Mathematics and Information Science of Warsaw Technology University.
+This repository contains the frontend of the MojeWideło application - a video streaming platform implemented during the software engineering course at the Faculty of Mathematics and Information Science of the Warsaw University of Technology.

 ## Requirements